 Dogs who are selected for this work must be calm and steady in public no matter what is going on in the environment.
 They should be responsive to their person and emotionally connected.
 These are dogs who thrive on closeness and voluntarily check in versus dogs that are more independent and have their own agenda.

 Many service dog organizations have sprung up to help this deserving population, but only recently has the Veterans Administration offered support to individual service men and women to help them with expenses related to their dog.
 While the VA does not pay for dogs and provides no compensation for us, the VA will help veterans with veterinary care, specialized equipment, and travel expenses.
 It is important to note that the VA will only help veterans who work with an Assistance Dogs International (ADI) accredited organization.
-As one of only two ADI accredited service dog organizations in Virginia, we are happy to meet the challenge of helping our veterans.
+As one of only three ADI accredited service dog organizations in Virginia, we are happy to meet the challenge of helping our veterans.

 After several years of study, ADI has issued a set of standards for training dogs for PTSD for veterans and active duty military.
 Of utmost importance is that we will not train dogs with tasks that support the idea that the world is a dangerous place.
 We will not train behaviors that encourage guarding, protecting, or searching for an enemy or threat.
 Instead, dogs will teach a person about trust, praise, and appropriate social interaction.